Algorithmic Energy Management in Constrained Railway Traction Networks: A Systematic Review: Algorithm Family I: Analytical and Exact Methods

 \subsection{Establishing the Theoretical Benchmark: The Optimal Control Sequence}

-Despite their lack of real-time adaptability and reliance on simplified physics, analytical models remain highly valuable in the literature for establishing theoretical baselines.
-They define what the absolute "perfect" run looks like in a vacuum, providing a necessary reference against which modern algorithms can be tested.
+Despite their lack of real-time adaptability and reliance on simplified physics, analytical models remain valuable in the literature for establishing theoretical baselines.
+They define what an idealised "perfect" run looks like in a vacuum, providing a reference against which other algorithms can be compared.

-A significant study written in 2013, \cite{energy_efficient_train_control}, successfully factored in static constraints like steep gradients and fixed speed limits to mathematically prove a fundamental operational principle.
-The study demonstrated that the most energy-efficient trajectory for a rail vehicle generally follows a specific, four-phase sequence: \textit{Maximum Power (Acceleration), Speed-Hold (Cruising), Coasting, and Maximum Braking}.
+A significant 2013 study, \cite{energy_efficient_train_control}, successfully factored in static constraints like steep gradients and fixed speed limits to mathematically demonstrate a fundamental operational principle: the most energy-efficient trajectory for a rail vehicle generally follows a specific four-phase sequence: \textit{Maximum Power (Acceleration), Speed-Hold (Cruising), Coasting, and Maximum Braking}.

-This established sequence serves as a critical benchmark for all subsequent optimisation research.
-While analytical calculus requires a highly precise, inflexible formulation of the track that is difficult to adapt to dynamic variables, the "Power-Hold-Coast-Brake" profile itself is the standard of driving behaviour.
-However, recent TTP studies frequently argue that while this sequence is flawless for a single train in a vacuum, it frequently fails in multi-train networks where dynamic grid constraints force vehicles to brake or coast prematurely.
-Nonetheless, if a topography-aware GA produces a multi-objective trajectory that organically mirrors this sequence without being hard-coded to do so, its underlying driving strategy is mathematically sound.
+This sequence serves as a benchmark for subsequent optimisation research.
+While analytical calculus requires a highly precise, inflexible formulation of the track that is difficult to adapt to dynamic variables, the "Power-Hold-Coast-Brake" profile itself is widely accepted as the standard of efficient driving behaviour.
+However, recent TTP studies argue that while this sequence is optimal for a single train in isolation, it can fail in multi-train networks where dynamic grid constraints force vehicles to brake or coast prematurely.
+Nonetheless, when a topography-aware meta-heuristic produces a multi-objective trajectory that organically mirrors this sequence without being hard-coded to do so, its underlying driving strategy is consistent with the theoretical benchmark.